Cathedral of Ani: Overview and dimensions

-The cathedral is built, primarily, of yellow, but also black and red polished tuff.
-It has three entrances.
-The main one is on the western side.
-The entrances on the northern and southern sides, though secondary, are richly decorated.
-Its windows are narrow and long, with ornamented frames.
-Grigoris Balakian opined that its interior, built of large polished stones, "appears to be more impressive than the outside."

-Dimensions

 The cathedral is 34.3 m long and 21.9 m wide.
 (Note: Toros Toramanian, Tadevos Hakobyan, and Artak Ghulyan give 34.3 by 21.9 m.
 Murad Hasratyan provides 34.3 by 24.7 m.

 According to Hakobyan, the interior of the cathedral has the following dimensions: 32 by 19.7 m.)
 Originally standing around 38 m high, it was Ani's tallest structure, and its conical dome dominated the city's skyline.
 It is very large by the standards of Armenian architecture.
 Murad Hasratyan argues that its large size and rich ornaments symbolize the revived Armenian statehood under the Bagratids.
 Christina Maranci suggested what she describes as an "extremely tentative" hypothesis that the relatively large proportion of the cathedral may have reflected architect Trdat's memory of the "vast continuous spaces" of Hagia Sophia in Constantinople, the dome of which he had repaired.

-Western visitors often found it small.
-Karl Schnaase disparagingly described it as "hardly the size of a village church", while H. F. B. Lynch argued that it is small if judged by European standards, but is "nevertheless a stately building."
-Luigi Villari wrote in his 1906 book on travels in the Caucasus: "From a distance it seems to be merely a plain rectangular structure with no architectural pretensions.
-But on closer inspection it proves to be a building of really great beauty and of the most perfect proportions."
+Western visitors often found it small, with Karl Schnaase disparagingly describing it as "hardly the size of a village church".
+H. F. B. Lynch argued that it is small if judged by European standards, but is "nevertheless a stately building."

+The cathedral is built, primarily, of yellow, but also black and red polished tuff.
+It has three entrances.
+The main one is on the western side.
+The entrances on the northern and southern sides, though secondary, are richly decorated.
+Its windows are narrow and long, with ornamented frames.
+Grigoris Balakian opined that its interior, built of large polished stones, "appears to be more impressive than the outside."
+Luigi Villari suggested that from a distance it appears as "a plain rectangular structure with no architectural pretensions", but a closer inspection reveals "a building of really great beauty and of the most perfect proportions."